 The Church uses the restricted fund method of accounting for donations.
-Restricted donations related to a specified fund are recognized as revenue in that particular fund in the year in which the donation is received.
-All other restricted donations are recognized as revenue of the General Fund when the funds have been spent on qualifying expenses.
+Restricted contributions related to specified fund are recognized as revenue in that particular fund in the year in which the donation is received.
+All other restricted donations are recognized as revenue of the General Fund because there is not an appropriate restricted fund.